Content

 Apply for joint custody AFTER your child is born

-If you complete the Care and Responsibility Declaration on paper, you must deliver it yourself to your registrar.
+If you complete 'the Declaration of Care and Parental Responsibility' on paper, you must deliver it yourself to your registrar.

 > Find your registrar

-> Complete the Care and Responsibility Declaration online on borger.dk (in Danish only)
+> Complete 'the Declaration of Care and Parental Responsibility' online on borger.dk (in Danish only)

-> Find the Care and Responsibility Declaration on paper (in Danish only)
+> Download 'the Declaration of Care and Parental Responsibility' on paper (in Danish only)

 Apply for joint custody before your child is born